 |Windows service||SQL Server Reporting Services||Logon account|

-Verify the account you plan to use for the Data Reader account is granted the Log on as Service and Allow Log on Locally right for each management server, and the SQL Server hosting the Reporting Server role.
+Verify the account you plan to use for the Data Reader account is granted the Log on as Service (for 2019 and later) or Log on as Service and Allow Log on Locally (for earlier release), right for each management server, and the SQL Server hosting the Reporting Server role.

 Agent Installation account

 When performing discovery-based agent deployment, an account is required with Administrator privileges on the computers targeted for agent installation.
 The management server action account is the default account for agent installation.
 If the management server action account does not have administrator rights, the operator must provide a user account and password with administrative rights on the target computers.
 This account is encrypted before being used and then discarded.